elephantscale/es-training-new/machine-learning/slides/About-Machine-Learning-Class.md

     - Expose you to useful tools

 * Emphasis on concepts & fundamentals, not API
-    - Trust us, API is the easy part!

 * Highly interactive (questions, discussions ..etc  are welcome)